LatticeX-Foundation/Rosetta/doc/TUTORIALS.md

 <br/>

-In this section, we will use `rosetta` to train the model, then save the model as `plaintext`, and then load this `plaintext model` into the `tensorflow` version for prediction.
-Finally we check the difference between using `tensorflow` on plaintext dataset without data privacy with this one.
+In this section, we will use `Rosetta` to train the model, then save the model as `plaintext`, and then load this `plaintext model` into the `TensorFlow` version for prediction.
+Finally we check the difference between using `TensorFlow` on plaintext dataset without data privacy with this one.

 <br/>

-Based on the previous version of `rosetta`, we added some code related to `save`.
+Based on the previous version of `Rosetta`, we added some code related to `save`.

 Before training starts: